Pylons/pyramid/docs/narr/project.rst

   :term:`SQLAlchemy`

 ``bfg_alchemy``
-  URL mapping via :term:`traversal` and persistence va :term:`SQLAlchemy`
+  URL mapping via :term:`traversal` and persistence via :term:`SQLAlchemy`

 Each of these project templates uses :term:`ZCML` instead of